 MG 670 Leading in a Diverse Workplace (3 credits)

 This course addresses the knowledge, skills and attitudes leaders need to more fully employ all the resources of the increasingly diverse workforce.
 The course examines the dynamics of different social identities in the workplace, in the context of exploring how people who are different from each other can work together effectively.
 Investigates the impact of diversity on individuals, groups, teams, and the organization as a whole.

 A Directed Study is designed for highly qualified students who, under the direction of a member of the sponsoring academic department, engage in an agreed-upon in-depth independent examination, investigation or analysis of a specialized topic.

 MG 701 Internship in Management (3 credits)

-Affords students the opportunity to enhance self-realization and direction by integrating classroom study with experience in vocational learning situations.
-Requires development of a study plan to identify the student's professional goals and to demonstrate how these goals can be enhanced through an internship experience.
-Includes regular meetings in which students discuss issues and business problems related to their work experience, and defend proposed solutions before fellow students and the internship coordinator.
+This course affords students the opportunity to enhance self-realization and direction by integrating classroom study with experience in vocational learning situations.
+It requires development of a study plan to identify the student's professional goals and to demonstrate how these goals can be enhanced through an internship experience.
+It includes regular meetings in which students discuss issues and business problems related to their work experience, and defend proposed solutions before fellow students and the internship coordinator.

 MG 755 Special Topics in Management (3 credits)